AY2526S2-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 * 2b.
 A contact with the same name, phone number, or email already exists.

     * 2b1.
 AddressBook shows a duplicate contact error message indicating which fields are duplicated.

       Use case resumes at step 1.

-* 2c.
-A required field (name, phone, email, or address) is missing or in an invalid format.

-    * 2c1.
-AddressBook shows an error message indicating the invalid field.

-      Use case resumes at step 1.